mostaphaRoudsari/ladybug-primer/text/components/SunPath.md

 * ##### sunSpheresMesh
 A colored mesh of spheres representing sun positions.
 Colors indicate annualHourlyData_ and will be yellow if no data is hooked up to annualHourlyData_.
 * ##### sunPathCrvs
-A set of guide curves that mark the path of the sun across the sky dome.
+A set of curves that mark the path of the sun across the sky dome.
+* ##### compassCrvs
+A set of curves and text meshes that denote the cardinal directions and azimuth angles.
+* ##### altitudeCrvs
+A set of circular curves that denote the altitude.
+Note that these will only appear when the _projection_ is set to something other than a 3D sun path.
 * ##### legend
 A legend for the sun path.
 Connect this output to a grasshopper "Geo" component in order to preview the legend separately in the Rhino scene.
 * ##### legendBasePts